The people who build

 Donors browse and choose

-Anyone can browse active needs.
+Anyone can browse active Vitals Lists.
 No account required.
-See what someone needs and why, then choose to help.
+See what someone is looking for and why, then choose to help.

 03